AdaCore/spark2014/lrm/source/packages.rst

    is
       procedure Read (Combined_Value : out Integer)
          with Global  => Combined_Inputs,  -- Combined_Inputs is an Input_Only
-                                           -- External state it can only be an -- Input in Global and Depends aspects.
+                                           -- External state; it can only be an -- Input in Global and Depends aspects.
               Depends => (Combined_Value => Combined_Inputs);

       procedure Display (D_Main, D_Secondary : in String)
          with Global  => (Output => Displays), -- Displays is an Output_Only
-                                               -- External state it can only be an -- Output in Global and Depends
+                                               -- External state; it can only be an -- Output in Global and Depends
                                                -- aspects.
               Depends => (Displays => (D_Main, D_Secondary));